|

 on an original Russian Fialka M-125-3 with the

-original Russian cipher wheels.
+original Russian cipher rotors.

 which is given below.